Manu343726/tinyrefl/README.md

 ## Feedback and bug reporting

-Feel free to open an issue in this repository or by sending a mail to the project desk account ***incoming+Manu343726/tinyrefl@incoming.gitlab.com***.
+Feel free to [open an issue](https://gitlab.com/Manu343726/tinyrefl/issues) in this repository.
+You can also send a mail to the project desk account ***incoming+Manu343726/tinyrefl@incoming.gitlab.com***.